 To enroll in this program, click the ADD TO CART tab at the top of the page and proceed to checkout.
 You can complete the certification program right away or at any time during the year.
 We offer a 30-day money-back guarantee and a 30-day price match guarantee.
 If you find a lower price for your training or are not completely satisfied, simply email us and request a refund.

 The American Lifeguard Association promotes aquatic environments' safe and enjoyable use through public service announcements and national news media interviews.
-The Association’s opinion and viewpoints have been aired numerous times over the decades on network shows such as NBC Today Show, Good Morning America, Doctors, and Weather Channel.
+The Association’s opinions and viewpoints have been aired numerous times over the decades on network shows such as NBC Today Show, Good Morning America, Doctors, and Weather Channel.
 It has also worked with all the national news networks such as ABC, CBS, FOX, and NBC.
-To learn more about our Association and read the latest news stories regarding the American Lifeguard Association nationwide efforts in the lifesaving profession, we ask that you tap American Lifeguard Association News.
+To learn more about our Association and read the latest news stories regarding the American Lifeguard Association's nationwide efforts in the lifesaving profession, we ask that you tap American Lifeguard Association News.

 The US Labor Department has determined our lifeguard programs are equivalent to the American Red Cross training program.
 The American Lifeguard Association® offers a way to renew your certification for another two years through distance learning.
 You may renew your lifeguard certification with us, regardless of whether or not you initially took your training with the American Lifeguard Association.
 It does not matter how long your certificate has expired, as long as you can send us a copy of your previous certification.
 We ask that you email us a copy of your previous certification to email@example.com once you registered so that we may keep a copy with your records.